 Parijata is native to India.
 It is distributed widely in sub-Himalayan regions and southward to Godavari.
 It is also found in Bangladesh, Indo-Pak subcontinent and South-East Asia, tropical and sub-tropical South East Asia.
 Night jasmine flowers during August to November and the tree bears fruits in cold season.
 Parts used for medicinal purpose: Leaves, flowers, seeds and bark.

 Scientifically proven therapeutic activities

 Nyctanthes arbor-tristis or Night jasmine leaves possess anti-arthritic properties.
-In addition, decoction of the leaves also possess liver protecting, anti-viral, anti-fungal, analgesic, antipyretic, anti-inflammatory, antispasmodic, hypotensive and respiratory stimulant activities.
+In addition, decoction of the leaves also possess the liver protecting, anti-viral, anti-fungal, analgesic, antipyretic, anti-inflammatory, antispasmodic, hypotensive and respiratory stimulant activities.
 The leaves also has anti-leishmanial (Acting against Leishmania parasites) activity.

 Medicinal Uses of Various Night jasmine plant parts

 In Ayurveda, Parijaat is used for treatment of many ailments.
-For medicinal purpose leaves, stem, flowers and seeds are used.
+For the medicinal purpose leaves, stem, flowers and seeds are used.
 The leaves are given for treating chronic fever, rheumatism, arthritis, joint pain, obstinate sciatica.
 For chronic fever, the fresh leaves juice with honey is administered orally.
 Leaves decoction or Kadha is recommended to treat sciatica.